EnviroDIY/ModularSensors/README.md

 * Retrieve data from many physical sensors;
 * Save that data to a SD memory card;
 * Transmit that data wirelessly to a web server; and
+* Put the processor, sensors and all other peripherals to sleep between readings to conserve power.
 * Based in the riparian corridor
 * Supports 12V/Modbus interface through Wingboard
 * powers sensors when used, and powers the board down to a quiescent of about 3mA between useage.